Introduction

 Essential Tools and Materials

-Starting any sewing project requires the right tools and materials.
-Here’s what you need:
+Every sewing project starts with the right tools and materials.
+Here’s a handy checklist of what you’ll need:

 Basic Stitches Every Beginner Should Know

-Mastering fundamental stitches is key to advancing in sewing, embroidery, knitting, and crocheting:
+Learning basic stitches is key to getting better at sewing, embroidery, knitting, and crocheting:

 - Hand Sewing Stitches: Running stitch, backstitch, whipstitch, and slip stitch.